Programming-from-A-to-Z/A2Z-F15/README.md

 ## Week 6 - Show text analysis projects

 ## Week 7 - Text Generation Workshop: Markov chains
+* Using google sheets for text input
+* Object "prototypes"
+* ngrams and markov chains
-* In class we'll build and use a simple markov chain generator
+* Assignment: make a single page text generator using markov chain
-* Project 2 (due Week 10): Create a bot the generates text

 ## Week 8 - Text Generation: Grammars
-* In class we'll build and use a CFG generator
+* Using parse for saving data
+* Closures
+* Context free grammars
+* Assignment: make a single page text generator using a CFG.
+Create "permalinks" to generated text using Parse.

-## Week 9 - Bots
+## Week 9 - bots and chrome extensions part 1
+* Server side programming with Node
+* How to do data scraping
+* How to make your own "API"
-* Twitter
+* How to make a Twitter bot
-* Youtube?
+* Assignment: Use your assignment form week 7 or 8 (or something else) to make a "bot"

-## Week 10 - Bot presentations
+## Week 10 - bots and chrome extensions part 2
+* How to deploy to heroku
+* How to build a chrome extension
-* Assignment: Create a final project proposal (due week 12)
+* Assignment: Final project proposals

+## Week 12 - Final Project Proposals part 1
+* half of you talk about ideas this week
+* Additional topic
-## Week 11 - Visualizing with text workshop
+   * Visualizing with text workshop
    * Return to p5.js canvas
    * More DOM
    * Physics?
    * Font outlines

-## Week 12 - Final Project Proposals
+## Week 12 - Final Project Proposals part 2
+* half of you talk about ideas this week
+* Additional topic TBA?

 ## Week 13 - User Testing